linebender/linebender.github.io/content/blog/2024-06-15-rustnl-2024-unconference.md

 Everyone agreed that a better solution was needed to ship non-TUI Rust apps.

-There was discussion about various platforms and build systems, and the difficulty of having to eg write Java code for an Android port, and whether anyone wanted to take responsibility for maintaining that glue layer for the rest of the ecosystem.
+There was discussion about various platforms and build systems, and the difficulty of having to e.g. write Java code for an Android port, and whether anyone wanted to take responsibility for maintaining that glue layer for the rest of the ecosystem.

 No actionable decisions were made, but the consensus seems to be that although integrated build tools are desirable, external build tooling for complex platforms (primarily Apple and Android) is likely to remain necessary.
 Nobody seems to have stepped up to work on multi-target builds in Cargo, and since external build tools are required as it is, most people are okay with building everything several times when they release a multi-target package.